-Since some of the accounts in these links reported good results with psoas stretches, that seems to be the best avenue for relief from 'every-morning' lower back pain --- that I have found, so far.
+Since some of the accounts in these links reported good results with psoas stretches, that seems to be the best avenue for relief from 'every-morning' lower back pain.

 By the way, while you're at your doctor to have x-rays for a scoliosis check, have your triglycerides checked.
-(I am referring to comments on triglycerides made above.)
+(I am referring to comments on triglycerides --- and scoliosis --- made above.)

 Then, if you have high triglycerides, remove the refined sugar and most of the refined flour (and other starches, which are just long chains of sugars) from your diet.
 That is the way you reduce high triglycerides.